Reservoir Predictive Path Integral Control for Unknown Nonlinear Dynamics: Numerical Experiments

 The time responses of each variable when controlled by each method are shown in \cref{fig:control_result_fourtank}.
 Figure \ref{fig:control_result_fourtank}a shows the time response of the first component of the output $\bfy_t$, and \cref{fig:control_result_fourtank}b shows the time response of the first component of the input $\bfu_t$.
 While the plant output under QPMPC gradually deviates from the reference trajectory, both MPPI and UMPPI successfully track the reference whenever it changes.
 MPPI and UMPPI can achieve smaller input-output variability compared to QPMPC.

 The results of computing and visualizing the time-integrated control cost over multiple random seeds, namely

 are shown in \cref{fig:control_cost_comparison_fourtank}.
 Here, the terminal time step $T$ is set to $T=1000$.
 Both MPPI and UMPPI achieve substantial reductions in control cost compared to QPMPC, with UMPPI achieving the best overall performance.
 Specifically, UMPPI reduces control cost by 33.1\% compared to QPMPC, and by 3.9\% relative to MPPI.
-In terms of computation time, MPPI requires 0.037 seconds on average to compute control inputs, while UMPPI requires 0.049 seconds.
+Similar to the Duffing oscillator case, the stochastic formulation of UMPPI allows it to cope with the uncertainty in the learned four-tank dynamics, leading to more robust control performance.
+As shown in \cref{tab:cost_time_comparison_fourtank}, MPPI requires 0.033 seconds on average to compute control inputs, while UMPPI requires 0.053 seconds.
+Although UMPPI incurs a slight computational overhead due to the additional sampling of output weights, it remains sufficiently fast for online control with a control period of 1.0 seconds.
 Overall, UMPPI provides improved control performance over MPPI with only a small additional computational cost.

-Figure~\ref{fig:input_wavelet_transform_fourtank} presents the averaged continuous wavelet scalograms of control inputs for UMPPI, MPPI, and QPMPC.
-We focus on the first $60$ seconds of each trial, with the magnitude of the coefficients visualized at every step.
-Both MPPI and UMPPI exhibit broader frequency distributions than QPMPC, and, around $t=40~\si{s}$, UMPPI displays the widest spread.
-These results confirm that MPPI's random-sampling approach introduces diverse spectral content, and UMPPI's perturbations further enhance automatic exploration-exploitation balancing.